teracyhq-incubator/teracy-dev-k8s/docs/sso.md

 helm upgrade --install --namespace dex login charts/dex-k8s-authenticator -f dex-k8s-authenticator.yaml
 ```

-and open https://login.k8s.local for the k8s login instruction
+then open https://login.k8s.local for the k8s login instruction.

 Remember to assign roles for the authenticated users to access the k8s cluster, for example: